opengisch/opengisch-utils/interlis/itf_translator/README.md

 the line are readed from the top to the bottom.
 If a translation key is repeated, the last one will be used.

+At the moment only German, French and Italian are supported, but in case it will be simple to add the support to other languages.

+The existing dictionaries for ITFTranslatorDM01AVCH and ITFTranslatorMD01MOVD are based on the dictionary used by the Swisstopo's tool DM01AVCH_Translator tool.

 ## Usage example